sannremy/home-assistant-suez-tout-sur-mon-eau/README.md

 ### Motivation

-The Tout sur mon eau website keeps changing structures and algorithms.
+The Tout sur mon eau website keeps changing structures and algorithms, which break unofficial libraries to get the data.
 I reached out to know if there's any plan for an official API, unfortunately they never replied.

 ## Installation